ghpk98/OS-Term-Project/README.md

 2. **Create a subfolder in the path where step 1 was performed, and create test data as a txt file in the created folder.**
 **(The most important thing in step 2 is that the name of the created subfolder and the name of the test data txt file should be the same.)**

+3. **Execute part1_final.exe and part2_final.exe sequentially.
+The first input of all executable files is the name of the subfolder(=name of the test data txt file) performed in steps 1 and 2.**

 ## Results for some test cases
 ### C part_Shell output